fairmath/fherma-challenges/ibm-substring-matching/description.md

 ## Submission

-To address this challenge, participants can utilize one of the two FHE libraries, OpenFHE or Lattigo and in addition you can utilize the HElayers library.
+To address this challenge, participants can utilize OpenFHE and in addition you can utilize the HElayers library.

 The executable should be named  `strstr`.